“A mind is like a parachute,” a voice, full of expression, posits through the phone line. “It only works if it’s open.”

 Filmmaker Rob Freeman is calling from Costa Rica early one September morning.
 He’s toeing the equatorial line in search of UFOs and is readying himself for his return home for the Alien Cosmic Expo, Sept.
 21 to 22 in Toronto.

-The 65-year-old senior field researcher started travelling around the world with colleague Mark McNabb, four years ago in an effort to capture UFO phenomenon.
+The 65-year-old senior field researcher started travelling around the world with colleague Mark McNabb, four years ago to capture the UFO phenomenon.

 The founder of the Centre for the Scientific Study of Atmospheric Anomalies’ team came into focus back in 2017, when they captured a bizarre orb floating in between Stawamus Chief and the treeline in Squamish, B.C.